Everyone is normal until you get to know them. -- Dave Sim

-At last year's Walk-a-thon, I walked about 30 laps -- but I had to leave early!
+During the 2013 Stevenson PACT Walk-a-thon, I walked about 30 laps, but keep in mind I had to leave early!

 Did you play sports as a kid?

 When I was growing up, I took swimming and tumbling lessons.
-I also briefly took karate lessons.
-I think I just went to one.
+I also briefly took karate lessons, but I think I just went to one of those.
 Obviously, I didn't think those were as much fun.
 For a few years in elementary school, I played soccer, baseball, and basketball.
 I also played tennis for a year in high school.

 Do you like to watch "Garfield?"

 I haven't seen the new "Garfield" movies, but I used to watch the TV show.
 In fact, I really liked it.
-I used to rent "Garfield" videos along with "Goof Troop" and "Rocky and Bullwinkle" videos.
+I used to rent "Garfield" VHS tapes, along with "Goof Troop" and "Rocky and Bullwinkle" videos.

 How many states have you visited?

-I have spent time in 32 states: Alaska, Alabama, Arizona, Arkansas, California, Colorado, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maryland, Minnesota, Missouri, Nevada, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
+I have spent time in 32 states: Alaska, Alabama, Arizona, Arkansas, California, Colorado, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maryland, Minnesota, Mississippi, Missouri, Nevada, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.

 I'm not allergic to any foods, plants, or insect stings, but I'm allergic to some medicines.